-In the early 1970s, US scientists first started to express concern that the manmade chlorofluorocarbons (or 'CFCs') used in the airconditioning, aerosol, foam blowing and refrigeration industries were responsible for an apparent thinning of the ozone layer.
+In the early 1970s, US scientists first started to express concern that the man-made chlorofluorocarbons (CFCs) used in the airconditioning, aerosol, foam blowing and refrigeration industries were responsible for an apparent thinning of the ozone layer.

-As developments in technology allowed, more and more aerosols shifted to hydrocarbon propellants so that by the early 1980s less than 25 percent still used CFCs.
+As developments in technology allowed, more and more aerosols shifted to hydrocarbon propellants so that by the early 1980s less than 25 percent of Australian aerosols used CFCs.

 Acting in advance of international obligations, the Australian industry voluntarily ceased its use of CFC propellants before the end of 1989.

-This phase-out was subsequently given legislative force in Commonwealth and State legislation and there are severe penalties for those who sell, manufacture or import aerosols containing CFCs unless they have a special exemption (currently restricted to medical products such as asthma inhalers).
+This phase-out was subsequently given legislative force in Commonwealth and State legislation and there are severe penalties for those who sell, manufacture or import aerosols containing CFCs unless they have a special exemption.

 The industry then went on to phase out other ozone depleting chemicals used as solvents in some products.